 Level 3 assessment-level data have been deemed by MassDEP, based on the WPP's external data review procedures, to be directly usable for 305(b) and 303(d) decision-making.
 These data are considered scientifically sound and legally defensible, and are typically the result of extensive planning, attention to detail, relatively stringent data quality objectives, training, standard field and lab procedures, metadata collection, project organization, and data verification.
 Contingent upon WPP staff review and approval, these data can help determine if a waterbody is meeting water quality standards or is impaired.

 All external data submitted electronically are reviewed using a consistent procedure.
 Use of WPP's data submittal template is the preferred format for external data submittals.
 Once data are received by WPP, a standard data review spreadsheet is used to facilitate and document the review.
-NOTE: QAPP approval, submittal of the data integrity statement and/or data submittal does not guarantee that the associated data will be used by the WPP.
+NOTE: QAPP approval, submittal of the data integrity statement and/or submittal of monitoring data does not guarantee that the data will be used by the WPP in its CWA 305(b) use assessment decisions.

 When to Submit Data